 When a Patrol Officer takes a criminal incident report that needs further investigation, or if a case needs a trained investigator to pursue difficult or complex issues, detectives with the Criminal Investigations Division are generally the ones who are assigned.

-The most common crimes assigned to this division include crimes against persons, such as aggravated battery, robbery, harassing phone calls; crimes against property, including burglary and theft cases; and financial and computer crimes, including credit card fraud, forgery, embezzlement, and internet fraud cases.
+The most common crimes assigned to this division include crimes against persons, such as aggravated battery, robbery, harassing phone calls; crimes against property, including burglary and theft cases; and financial and computer crimes, including credit card fraud, forgery, embezzlement, sex crimes and internet fraud cases.

 Investigators also conduct warrant sweeps, perform surveillance on known violators, and work special details in areas that are experiencing a particular crime problem.
 If you have any tips, leads, or information to any cases/ crimes please contact investigations at the Kingsland Police department (912)729-8254, if it is an emergency please call 911 first.

 Lieutenant S. Rafferty